 Rehearsals with Lumas are very intense and focused… with the odd interruption filled with laughter, memes and improvising.

-He graduated with a first class honours from the Royal College of Music in 2022 and stayed to pursue a Masters Degree as a Wilkins-Mackerras Award Holder studying with Tim Lines and Richard Hosford.
-During his time at RCM he played in all their primary orchestras and ensembles working with conductors such as Martyn Brabbins, Rafael Payare, Vasily Petrenko, and Andrew Davies as well as recording in Abbey Road Studios.
-Following on from his studies Rennie regularly freelances with the London Mozart Players, Oxford Philharmonic, and Chromatica (formerly Bath Festival) Orchestras.
+He went on to study at the Royal College of Music in London where he gained both a Bachelors in Music and Masters in Performance under the tutelage of Tim Lines and Richard Hosford.
+During his time at RCM he played in all their primary orchestras and ensembles working with conductors such as Rafael Payare, Vasily Petrenko, and Andrew Davies as well as recording in Abbey Road Studios.
+Following his studies he was a member of the Chipping Campden Festival Academy Orchestra for 2025.

-As a passionate chamber musician Rennie is a founding and current member of Lumas Winds; winners of the 71st Royal Over-Seas League, they have featured as ‘young artists’ for Britten-Pears, Countess of Munster Trust, Kirckman Concerts Society, Making Music, Tunnell Trust and the Corbridge, Ironstone, and Winchester Chamber Music Festivals.
+As a passionate chamber musician Rennie is a founding and current member of Lumas Winds; winners of the 71st Royal Over-Seas League, they have featured as ‘young artists’ for Britten-Pears, Countess of Munster Trust, Kirckman Concerts Society, Making Music, and Tunnell Trust.
 Their debut album for Champs Hill Records released in 2024 to great acclaim.
-Rennie was also a founding member of the contemporary focused ensemble Mad Song, with whom he was an Ensemble Modern ‘International Academist’ in 2024.
+Rennie was also a founding member of the contemporary focused ensemble Mad Song, with whom he was an Ensemble Modern (Frankfurt, Germany) ‘International Academist’ in 2024.

 Q&A: